lekhrajdinkar/02-spring/aws/08_Analytics/08_kinesis_data_analytics.md

 - flink application (more advance than SQL) --> run on KDA -->  analysis/process --> `Stream`
 - Source : `KDS` + `MSK`
 - ![img_3.png](../99_img/moreSrv/analytics-2/img_3.png)

+## pricing
+- no minimum fee or setup cost,
+- and you only pay for the resources your streaming applications consume